The Orphan Master's Son: Structure and style

-Johnson has said that this book began as a short story called The Best North Korean Short Story of 2005.

-There are three narrators in the book: a third-person account; the propaganda version of Commander Ga and Sun Moon's story, which is projected across the country by loudspeakers; and a first-person account by an interrogator seeking to write a Biography of Commander Ga.
+Johnson said this book began as a short story called The Best North Korean Short Story of 2005.
+The book has three narrators: a third-person account, the propaganda version of Commander Ga and Sun Moon's story, which is projected across the country by loudspeakers, and a first-person account by an interrogator seeking to write a Biography of Commander Ga.